Doctor Psycho: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Doctor Psycho first appears in Superboy; a con man psychic who practices seance, using his telepathy to steal identities of customers in Manhattan.
-The purpose of this guise is to hide from the H.I.V.E., who are hunting those with telepathic abilities.
+In this new timeline, Doctor Psycho first appears in Superboy; a con man psychic who practices seance, using his telepathy to steal the identities of customers in Manhattan.
+The purpose of this guise is to hide from H.I.V.E., who are hunting those with telepathic abilities.
 He first encounters Superboy after hearing about aliens in the city.
-His astral form is unintentionally pulled into Superboy's mind, who is fighting Plasmus.
+His astral form is unintentionally pulled into the mind of Superboy, who is fighting Plasmus.

-After learning of Superboy's origin, which remains unknown to Superboy, he attempts to befriend him.
+After learning of Superboy's origin (which remains unknown to Superboy), he attempts to befriend him.
 The two are attacked by agents of H.I.V.E, which they defeat.
 They form an alliance against the organization.
-During their investigation, they run into a girl with psionic powers named Sarah, her powers manifest into a being called Decay; she had been previously experimented on by the H.I.V.E.
+During their investigation, they encounter Sarah, a girl with psionic powers that manifest into a being called Decay; she had been previously experimented on by H.I.V.E.

-He later appears in Teen Titans vol. 4 #11, where he is on the Metropolis prison talking with Psimon.
-Then he appears in Teen Titans vol. 4 #13, where he is trying to get Raven's powers, but he accidentally looks into her mind, where he sees her killing him.
+Doctor Psycho later appears in Teen Titans (vol. 4) #11, where he is at the Metropolis prison talking with Psimon.
+Then he appears in Teen Titans (vol. 4) #13, where he is trying to acquire Raven's powers, but he accidentally looks into her mind, where he sees her killing him.

 Later during the "Trinity War" storyline, Question gives Superman a newspaper clipping stating that Doctor Psycho was sighted in Khandaq the day when Doctor Light was killed.
 This causes Superman, Question, and the Justice League to go after Doctor Psycho.
 Superman, Question, and the others arrive in Pittsburgh to confront Doctor Psycho.
-Martian Manhunter looks into Doctor Psycho's mind and learns that he was sent to Kahndaq by the Secret Society, but did not do anything to control Superman's mind.
+Martian Manhunter looks into Doctor Psycho's mind and learns that he was sent to Khandaq by the Secret Society but did not do anything to control Superman's mind.

-During the "Forever Evil" storyline, Doctor Psycho is among the villains recruited by the Crime Syndicate to join the Secret Society of Super Villains.
-Then he appears in Justice League vol. 2 #29, where he is sent by the Society, along with the Fearsome Five and Hector Hammond, to fight against Cyborg and the Metal Men.
-He ends up being defeated by Gold.
+In Forever Evil, Doctor Psycho is among the villains recruited by the Crime Syndicate to join the Secret Society of Super Villains.
+Then he appears in Justice League (vol. 2) #29, where he is sent by the Society, along with the Fearsome Five and Hector Hammond, to fight against Cyborg and the Metal Men.
+He ends up being defeated by the Metal Man, Gold.